Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Diagram 5 highlights some of the key
   differences and practical considerations of the profiles.
-In profile 1 (CMAF or fmp4 ingest) the ingest source can be
+In CMAF ingest, the ingest source can be
   simple as the media processing entity can
   do many of the operations related to the